 strobes all make nice light shows, and a fan adds a wonderful tactile

-element that movie theaters might call a "4D experience".
+element that movie theaters would call a "4D experience".

-But does a big pile of toppers make for a "theme"?
+But does a big pile of devices make for a "theme"?
 Well, from one

 perspective, it actually does.
 One way to see a virtual cab is as a

 whole collection of pinball tables in one.
 So you could say that the

 theme is "all the pinballs" - which makes "all the topper toys" an